tigase/tigase-server/src/main/restructured/Tigase_Admistration/Configuration.rst

        }
    }

-After initial definition of default configuration or after first startup of Tigase XMPP Server it is possible to configure Virtual Host defaults using ad-hoc commands by modifying values for ``default`` using ad-hoc as described in `Specification for ad-hoc Commands Used to Manage Virtual Domains <#ad-hocCommands>`__.
+After initial definition of default configuration or after first startup of Tigase XMPP Server it is possible to configure Virtual Host defaults using ad-hoc commands by modifying values for ``default`` using ad-hoc as described in `Specification for ad-hoc Commands Used to Manage Virtual Domains <#adhocCommands>`__.

 Alternatively, you may edit default Virtual Host configuration (configuration for domain ``default``) using Admin UI which by default is available at ``http://localhost:8080/admin/``.

+.. _adhocCommands:

 Specification for ad-hoc Commands Used to Manage Virtual Domains
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^